 How much does it cost to repair dentures?

 Generally, emergency denture repair costs around $200.
 However, it can vary depending on the degree of damage and on the condition of your gums and bones.
-If there is substantial damage, it may cost more.
+Substantial damage may cost more.

 It’s understandable that cost might be a deciding factor for some, but this can be smartly managed with a bit of research.
 Compare prices and get in touch with the lab about payment options.

 If you already have insurance, make sure your denture lab knows.
 Note that insurance may not cover all repairs, depending on the cause.
 You don’t want to pay a surprise fee later just because a procedure wasn’t covered.

 How to prevent denture damage

 Dentures are prone to damage if you don't take care of them.
 In fact, the materials can be easily damaged.
 However, there are certain steps you can take to ensure that your dentures remain functional for a long time.

 Visit your dentist regularly